 But you would not.
 Israel balked at the idea of returning to God.
 Have I been bulking this season of loneliness?
 Similarly, have I been trying to avoid being lonely because I thought it a negative feeling?
 We can embrace this season.
 It is a season that we can be alone with Jesus.
 We can pour our hearts out to Him.
 He can have all of our attention (at least during naptime and/or bedtime).
 He is enough.

 But you would not.
 Israel did not want God to be enough to defeat their enemies.
 They wanted chariots.
 Also, they wanted armies.
 God wanted to be their strength and confidence.
 Do we see this season of loneliness as a season of emptiness?
 And do we see the strength that awaits us when we rest and return to God?

 Whose mind is stayed on You,

 For in YAH, the Lord, is everlasting strength.

 and like a spring of water, whose waters do not fail.

 Over and over again, during different seasons of loneliness, or aloneness, we must ask ourselves: IS GOD ENOUGH?

-Embrace this season.
-Embrace feelings of loneliness and run to God.
+Embrace this season; embrace feelings of loneliness and run to God.
 We may not have all the answers.
-We may still need to have a lunch date with a friend.
+For instance, we may still need to have a lunch date with a friend.
 We still need to go to church and meet with other women.
-We may still feel lonely.
+And we may still feel lonely.
 He may not give us people to cure our loneliness, but He will give us Himself.